 Of course, especially when the work is physically demanding, but I cannot imagine overworking on Bach’s preludes and fugues, though.
 If I didn’t need to sleep and rest, I could play those pieces 24 hours a day.
 I play this voice or that voice, the left hand or right hand, and I don’t get exhausted physically or mentally.
 They inspire me so much, and I feel blessed, privileged to touch this music.
 But with such works as Liszt’s Transcendental Etudes, Prokofiev’s Concerto No. 2 or Rachmaninoff’s Concerto No. 3, I cannot work more than a certain number of hours.
 I need a break.

 It’s almost like an athlete.

 Exactly.
-If you play Chopin’s Etude No.2, op.10, for example, there are certain parts you need to get very comfortable with because at the beginning they are not comfortable.
-So if you play for an extensive time the same passage that requires repetitive use of the same muscle, you can get into serious problems.
+If you play Chopin’s Etude No.2, Op.10, for example, there are certain parts you need to get very comfortable with because at the beginning they are not comfortable.
+So if you play for an extensive period of time the same passage that requires repetitive use of the same muscle, you can get into serious problems.